 James Bonas

-An advocate for multi-disciplinary performance, Bonas collaborated with Damon Albarn on the creation of Le Vol du Boli, an exploration of the complex and often brutal relations between Europe and West Africa, at the Théâtre du Châtelet.
-Appearing regularly at the BBC Proms, in 2022 he collaborates with Anthony Roth-Costanzo and ENO on Glass Handel at the Printworks in London.
+An advocate for multi-disciplinary performance, Bonas collaborated with Damon Albarn as Artistic Consultant on the creation of Le Vol du Boli at Théâtre du Châtelet.
+Working regularly at the BBC Proms, he has directed theatrical concerts with Aurora Orchestra of Berlioz, Stravinsky and Beethoven and a collaboration with Anthony Roth-Costanzo and ENO on Glass Handel at Print Works in London.